digital-cube/edu/Selenium/2016-11-8-selenium/readme.md

 Assertions come in three ways:

-1. **assert** - if assertion fails, test is aborted and marked as failed : assertTitle(pattern) will fail if the title of the page doesn'T correspond to the pattern argument
+1. **assert** - if assertion fails, test is aborted and marked as failed : assertTitle(pattern) will fail if the title of the page doesn't correspond to the pattern argument

 2. **verify** - if a verification fails, the test doesn’t stop but a trace will be printed in the log